AngeloPorcella/discordBotTemplate/README.md

 Next pip install the imports listed in the file.

 Finally install FFMPEG if you want to utilize the voice chat/mp3 playing capabilities.

-And you should be off to the races!